-As much as you will feel the need to fix, solve, be right or ‘of service,’ the best thing you can do is realize that the whole conversation and point of holding space is to make the conversation about their experience and not about yours.
+As much as you will feel the need to fix, solve, defend your point, be right or ‘of service,’ the best thing you can do is realize that the whole conversation and point of holding space is to make the conversation about their experience and not about yours.

 Notice how when you’re trying to fix or solve a problem, it’s more about your own validation than your partners.
 If you want real validation, use the law of reciprocity: give that which you want to get.

 Here are a few things that help create the bucket and shift the focus onto them: